10 Royal Family Holiday Traditions You Might Want to Steal Yourself

 Keeping gifts light

 Instead of stressing over finding a thoughtful, best-they-can-afford gift, the royal family tradition is to keep things light on Christmas.
 They shun expensive gifts in favor of silly ones, but are careful to avoid any gifts that send the wrong message.
 “The crazier and the more quirky is what they love,” former royal chef Darren McGrady told People.
 “It’s not about something really amazing or a Cartier watch.”
 For instance, Prince Harry once gave Queen Elizabeth a shower cap that said “Ain’t life a b*tch” on it, and Kate Middleton reportedly gave her brother-in-law a “Grow Your Own Girlfriend” kit in 2001 (though to be fair, she also gave him Gucci loafers because “all his shoes have holes in them”).
-Don’t miss these other 19 funny Christmas gifts people have actually received.
+Here's how Princess Diana accidentally broke this tradition during her first year as a royal.

 Playing a Christmas Eve soccer match

 For 10 years, Prince William and Prince Harry faced off in a soccer match with friends and staff from Sandringham, an estate in Norfolk, England, where their family spends the holidays.
 In 2015, they broke tradition by playing on the same side, but neither showed up in 2016—likely because their cousin had gone through a miscarriage hours before.